flutter/website/src/docs/codelabs/explicit-animations.md

 The ball only has two positions, so the animation looks pretty choppy&mdash;you could easily mistake the animation for a glitch.
-To describe the problem with this example in animations terms, you would say that the animation
+To describe this problem in animation terms, you would say that the animation
 *only has two frames:*<sup><a href="#a1">1</a></sup>